A-Unix/A-Unix/README.md

-# Hi there, it's me Atul.
+# Hi there, Atul this side.

 - 🔭 I’m currently working on more projects including python and shell.
 - 📫 How to reach me: <a href="https://wa.me/+8894287590?text=Hi+Atul,+nice+to+meet+you+my+name+is+ , I got your no. from GitHub" target="_blank" >Whatsapp(No spamming)</a>